 It seems perfectly fine to start with the walls right away, only until you have smudged the roof or the floor piping with your paintbrush or the roller.
 No, you wouldn’t want to do that.
 Whether it is a few little sprinkles or a blunt stroke, wiping that paint off becomes nearly an impossible goal to achieve.

-Keeping the floor and roof untouched is not only important, it is easy too.
+Keeping the floor and roof untouched is not only important, but it is also easy too.
 For the floor and the roof, protect the borders and corners with the help of tape.
 Another way to stay in the safe zone is to paint a thick horizontal strip along the line and then proceed with the vertical strokes without a worry.

 Mishandling the Paint

-Those fabulous-looking colors are not something to play with.
+Those fabulous-looking colours are not something to play with.
 Paints are chemicals that can change their consistency depending on how well or poorly they are being treated.
 For instance, it sounds like a minor thing but leaving the lids open for long and letting the paint sit ideal causes it to dry up.
 There are also increased chances of someone tripping and spilling those expensive paints all over the floor.

 Moreover, if the paint is kept in extreme temperatures, that also leaves an impact on its thickness.
 So, besides keeping the lids closed, take care that the paints are not left behind in any such disturbing temperature conditions.
 Always remember to keep the paints out of children’s and pets’ reach, to avoid them from getting hurt or touching the fresh paints on the wall.